5 Trends Shaping the Tech Industry and How You Can Prepare for Them | Armanino

 • Operate like you won’t raise funding again soon.
 Assume that funding will take longer and be harder to secure.
 Focus on core products, cutting underperforming initiatives and reaching breakeven or profitability.

 • Don’t rely on growth alone to justify valuation.
 Investors are digging deeper into your financials, looking for efficiency, sustainability and a clear path to profitability, not just a strong topline story.
+Clean books, strong accounting processes and audit-ready financials can help prevent delays when you're raising capital or preparing for a transaction.

 • Have a real plan to get more profitable.
 Whether it’s through automation, pricing strategy or AI integration, show your operations will scale smarter, not just bigger.